ptfaulkner/BlackJack/README.md

 2. ```npm install -g webpack```
 3. ```webpack```

 This will build and bundle the front end JavaScript code.
-Then just hit play in Visual Studio.
+Then just hit debug in Visual Studio.
 For development, run ```webpack -w``` in the Blackjack.Web directory to keep from having to rebuild the front-end after each change.

 To see it running, it's deployed [here](https://blackjack.azurewebsites.net) as an azure website.